dSONIQ Realphones

 After working with Realphones for a while, you'll find the most useful presets that work for you.
 During mixing, it is very convenient to switch between these presets quickly.
 Just save them as snapshots and you'll get one-button access to your favourite presets.

-To assign the current state to the snapshot button, right-click on the desired button, and select the Take Snapshot option.
 You might want to rename a Snapshot.
 To do this, right-click on it and select rename.

 Advanced Mode (available in Pro and Ultimate editions)